-Red Zone Green
+Red Zone Tabling

 The first six weeks of a semester, particularly in the fall semester, is when the highest amount of sexual assaults take place on a college campus.
 To encourage students to be active bystanders during this time, we table with a “What Would You Do?”
 Conversation wheel.
 This wheel has questions and conversation prompts that challenge participants to think through their bystander strategies.
-During these tables, we also offer Title IX resources and off campus resources.
+During these tables, we also offer Title IX resources and off-campus resources.

 The Consent Bar offers Mocktails to Start a Conversation.
-Able to cater to any event, PACT has created a menu of mocktails with names such as “Can I kiss you?” or “Can I take your pants off?” with the aim of destigmatizing and normalizing conversation around sex and consent.
+Able to cater to any event, PACT has created a menu of mocktails with names such as “Can I kiss you?” or “Can I take your pants off?” with the aim of destigmatizing and normalizing conversations around sex and consent.
 If you can say it to order a drink, you can certainly say it to your partner!

 Take Back the Night

 Every April, PACT and the Title IX Office present Take Back the Night.
-Take Back the Night was founded after a survivor of sexual assault on campus expereinced victim blaming.
+Take Back the Night was founded after a survivor of sexual assault on campus experienced victim blaming.
 She and her community rose up and decided to take back the night, stating that everyone has the right to feel safe.
 This event includes keynote speakers, creative partnerships from students, a march, and a speak-out where the mic is opened to survivors or anyone who wishes to share their story.

 Denim Day was started after an Italian Supreme Court case that overturned a rape conviction on the grounds that a survivor was wearing tight jeans and must have helped her attacker remove them, thereby implying consent.
 The community, including the women in Italian Parliament, were outraged.
 In a demonstration of support and solidarity with the survivor, all the women in the Italian Parliament wore jeans to work the next day.
 Denim Day is now celebrated annually to reject victim blaming and support survivors.